zadykian/postgres-marula/docs/autovacuum-tuning-design.md

 Enables collection of statistics on database activity.
 Autovacuum launcher process uses statistics to create list of databases which had some activity.
 So collection of statistics is required for autovacuum.

+## bloat factor statistic collection

+Tuning of parameters mentioned below is based on statistic values of average bloat fraction of all tables and indexes in database server.
+This process consists of several steps:

+1. Background periodic logging of average bloat factor into system storage table.
+   Value is retrieved based on data from system view **pg_catalog.pg_stat_all_tables** and calculated for each table as **[n_live_tup] / [n_dead_tup]**.
+2.